griffgiveth/murmurations/README.md

 - the **GHCR image names** and the **deploy workflow** (`.github/workflows/`) — deploy-critical, and changed only as part of a coordinated infra update.

-Everything user-facing and in-app already reads as Murmurations.
-The EIP-712 signing domain is `murmurations`, so the branding and the cryptographic identity already agree.